 Her previous roles in restaurant management and as a small business owner provide unique insight to her current position.
 Both of Yvonne’s daughters trained in classical ballet and are TBTS alumnae.

 From the company’s grand vision to the minor details, our Executive Leadership ensures Texas Ballet Theater operates with the same grace in office as we do on stage.

-Under the artistic direction of Ben Stevenson, O.B.E., Texas Ballet Theater boasts a repertoire of creative individuals that lend their talent to our company.
+Texas Ballet Theater boasts a repertoire of creative individuals that lend their talent to our company.
 Their collaboration allows us to present exceptional pieces, each and every season.